 - Some of the medicines used to treat RA suppress the immune system.
 This may be a factor for the increased risk of developing infections.

-- Poor mobility and steroid medicines increase the risk of developing osteoporosis.
+- Poor mobility and taking steroid medicines increase the risk of developing osteoporosis.

 Other complications which may develop include: